 In France, you are also required by law to carry a breath analyser kit, red warning triangle and high visibility jacket in your car so make sure you’ve got all this tucked away in your boot (but easily accessible should you need it).

 In Austria, you need to purchase a vignette which is a toll sticker to drive on the roads.
 You can get these from all of the service stations in Austria but I’d recommend that you buy one at the first service station you see when you cross the border.
 You can get them for various lengths but the minimum is for ten days so if you’re return trip isn’t within ten days you’ll need to purchase the two month vignette instead.

 You’ll need to make sure your car has a GB sticker as some countries require this.
 Your vehicle registration plate might already have a GB label on it.

 Check the fuel prices on the continent and try to plan your route via Luxembourg if you can because fuel is significantly cheaper!
-A litre is typically 95 pence so it’s best to stock up when you have the chance, especially on your way back to the U.K.
+A litre is typically 95 pence (at the time of writing) so it’s best to stock up when you have the chance, especially on your way back to the U.K.